 From the road, it took Cailee and I around an hour to get to the coast, and this included snack / water / photo / dying breaks.
 In response to the last item of that list, I should say that although this isn’t the toughest hike ever, it certainly isn’t the easiest.
 In a lot of places, there are sharp, jagged rocks that you’ll have to maneuver around, slopes so steep that you will slide down them on your butt, and some steep cliffs to peer down to boot.
 Basically, leave the kids and stroller at home.

-Also, when we initially researched this hike, we found some info online that said it should only take about 20 minutes from entrance to cliff.
-If you find this kind of information too, know that it is a bold-faced lie.
-That is, unless you’re as fit as the kind of people who climb the stairs to the CN Tower in 5 minutes flat.
+Also, when we initially researched this hike, we found some info online that said it should only take about 20 minutes from the entrance to the cliff.
+If you find this kind of information too, know that it is a bald-faced lie.
+That is unless you’re as fit as the kind of people who climb the stairs to the CN Tower in 5 minutes flat.